Florals For Spring! The LoveShackFancy x Hunter Boots Collab We Need

 The limited-edition collection will feature eight new boot styles “that marry Hunter’s renowned craftsmanship with LoveShackFancy’s distinctive, romantic aesthetic.”
 Signature Hunter boot styles (including the Original Tall Rain Boots) will be covered in iconic LSF prints (Confetti Bloom, Rose Heart, and Rosa Beaux) for both women and children, with prices ranging between $95 and $215.

-“By blending our signature strengths, we’ve created a collection that speaks to a new generation of trendsetters [...] who want to look effortlessly chic — rain or shine,” said Hunter senior vice president Shanya Perera in the release.
+“By blending our signature strengths, we’ve created a collection that speaks to a new generation of trendsetters [...] who want to look effortlessly chic — rain or shine,” said Shanya Perera, senior vice president, marketing, advertising & PR at Marc Fisher footwear, US licensee of Hunter footwear, in the release.

 Beyond their enchanting looks, these boots are incredibly practical for spring showers, gardening, and alfresco backyard parties The Hunter x LoveShackFancy collab drops on April 10, online at several retailers, including LoveShackFancy, Hunter, Free People, Nordstrom, Shopbop, Bloomingdale’s, and Journeys.